atharva1845/PRODIGY_ML_04/README.md

 | 🖐 **Open Palm** | `[1, 1, 1, 1, 1]` | All fingers open |

-## Hand Landmark Reference
+Hand Landmark Reference

-Mediapipe detects **21 landmarks** on the hand, as shown in the image below:
+Mediapipe detects **21 unique landmarks** on the hand, which serve as reference points for identifying gestures.
+The following diagram illustrates these landmark positions:

 ![Hand Landmarks](hand-landmarks.png)

+Applications
+This system has a wide range of applications, including but not limited to:

+-Sign Language Recognition: Assisting communication for individuals with speech impairments.
+-Touchless Control Systems: Enabling interactions in AR/VR environments.
+-Gaming and Entertainment: Providing gesture-based controls for immersive experiences.
+-Automotive Industry: Implementing hands-free control for in-car systems.
+-Healthcare and Assistive Tech: Supporting rehabilitation and accessibility applications.

-🛠 Troubleshooting
+Troubleshooting

-🔆 Ensure good lighting conditions for accurate detection.
+-Lighting Conditions: Ensure adequate lighting to improve gesture recognition accuracy.

-🐍 If you encounter ModuleNotFoundError: No module named 'cv2', run pip install opencv-python.
+-Module Not Found Error: If encountering ModuleNotFoundError: No module named 'cv2', install OpenCV using pip install opencv-python.

-📷 Check your camera permissions if the webcam is not working.
+-Webcam Issues: Check camera permissions if the video feed does not appear.

-🤝 Contributing
+Contributing

-If you wish to improve this project, feel free to fork the repository and submit a pull request. 🎯🔧
+This is an open-source project, and contributions are welcome.
+If you have ideas for improvements or additional gesture recognition capabilities, feel free to fork the repository and submit a pull request.

-📜 License
+License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License, allowing free use, modification, and distribution.

 👨‍💻 Author